NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson01_intro_filesystem.md

 Let's consider the difference between the Login node and a compute node:

 **The login node**

-:   The login node (biowulf.nih.gov) is used to submit jobs to the cluster, and is a single system shared by all users.
+The login node (biowulf.nih.gov) is used to submit jobs to the cluster, and is a single system shared by all users.
 No compute intensive, data transfer or large file manipulation processes should be run on the login node. *This system is for submitting jobs only*.

 **The Biowulf cluster (compute nodes)**

-:   The Biowulf cluster is a 95,000+ core/40+ PB Linux cluster, organized into a number of compute nodes optimized for large numbers of high-memory, simultaneous jobs common in the biosciences.
+The Biowulf cluster is a 95,000+ core/40+ PB Linux cluster, organized into a number of compute nodes optimized for large numbers of high-memory, simultaneous jobs common in the biosciences.
 When you submit a job script (see next week!)
 CPUs and memory for a job are dedicated to that job during its walltime and do not compete with other users. `sinteractive` requests a node that we can interact with in real-time, as opposed to running those commands as a job.

-Make sure that your command prompt now contains the word "compute".
-Once it does, we are ready to copy over some data to work with!
+**Make sure that your command prompt now contains the word "compute".
+Once it does, we are ready to copy over some data to work with!**

 ### Directories on Biowulf and first commands: `pwd and cd`